 OneLife's customised solutions are based on clients' financial, fiscal, legal and family circumstances.
 Its open architecture approach provides clients with unit-linked contracts that offer a large choice and great investment flexibility across a wide variety of funds: from external funds to internal collective and dedicated funds.
-The products derived from the book of business previously developed by APICIL Life in France are distributed through the branch in Paris via advisors in wealth management.
+In 2024, the Company extends the distribution of the estate and financial planning solutions through the establishment of its branch in Belgium The products derived from the book of business previously developed by APICIL Life in France are distributed through the branch in Paris via advisors in wealth management.